-Ancient foot massage technique may ease cancer symptomsNovember 13th, 2012 in Cancer /
+Ancient foot massage technique may ease cancer symptomsNovember 13, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—A study led by a Michigan State University researcher offers the strongest evidence yet that reflexology – a type of specialized foot massage practiced since the age of pharaohs – can help cancer patients manage their symptoms and perform daily tasks.

 Funded by the National Cancer Institute and published in the latest issue of Oncology Nursing Forum, it is the first large-scale, randomized study of reflexology as a complement to standard cancer treatment, according to lead author Gwen Wyatt, a professor in the College of Nursing.